 There are a few additions I needed to account for, such as the winch, auxiliary lights, an electrically actuated brake line lock, and CB radio, so there was some additional wiring to tie into the harnesses and fuse block.
 Overall this complete kit was an excellent foundation for the electrical system, and made wiring the Jeep much easier than piecing everything together from scratch.

 With room under the hood at a premium, I decided to mount the battery remotely in the cargo area inside a lockable polymer storage box from Tractor Supply.
 In addition to the battery, I plan to install an onboard air kit next to the battery tray in the locked storage box.
 This necessitated a longer set of custom battery cables for the charging system and the winch, but installation and routing was straightforward.
+To facilitate this, I mounted a Painless Wiring remote battery junction terminal kit to the firewall (see details below).

-For the battery itself, I selected an Optima Red Top AGM (group 34) battery with 800 cold cranking amps (cca).
+For the battery itself, I selected an Optima YellowTop AGM (group 34) battery with 750 cold cranking amps (cca) and 120 minutes of reserve capacity @25 amps.
 I've used Optima batteries for years in various vehicles and I've never been disappointed.
 Their primary benefits in an off-road oriented vehicle are extreme resistance to vibration, long life, maintenance free design, faster recharging, and the ability to be mounted in any position.
-To secure the Optima, I looked to eBay for a universal mount, steel dimple die box tray made specifically for the Optima Red Top.
-This design is strong but light weight and came in bare steel.
-I prepped and sprayed the box in black semi-gloss before mounting it.

 As mentioned in the Engine and Body topics, I was very limited on space when it came to the engine fan.
 The original mechanical fan was just too close to the radiator, and I decided to go with an electric fan setup.
 Having already fabricated mounting brackets for the fan, I installed the brackets and fan to the grill.